Werner-Staeblein/Project-2-modified-resubmit/README.md

 ![Logo](icons/icons8-javascript-240.png)

 The logo is shown on all pages of the website.
-The logo likewise is a hpyerlink to restart the quiz if the user either wants to restart a quiz while having started a quiz or once a quiz round is completed and the user decides to play another quiz round.
+The logo likewise is a hpyerlink to restart the quiz if the user either wants to restart a quiz while having started a quiz or once a quiz round is completed and the user decides to play another quiz round (user control)

 On hover, a tooltip is display with information that the quiz can be restarted with click on the logo.